gulatirajat/Tray.io-take-home-task/README.md

 Above command should print out the version that you have installed.

-Now navigate to the framework's package.json folder and run `npm install` to grab all dependencies.
+`Node modules:` Now navigate to the framework's package.json folder and run `npm install` to grab all dependencies.

 ### Run Tests